taxicat1/wappysav/README.md

 ## Building
 Building requires the Qt libraries and tools installed, which can be obtained from the installer, installed with `aqt`, or built from source.
 There are two methods to build WappySav.
-(Currently, the program can only be officially compiled for Windows)
+(Currently, the program only has official build instructions for Windows)

 Instructions for installing Qt can be found [here](#installing-qt)